24stefan/md-engine/README.md

 You write Markdown files. md-engine turns them into pages you can view in the browser, serve locally, or export as data.
-You never write HTML by hand.

 ---